NicolasHug/Surprise/doc/source/building_custom_algo.rst

     :lines: 22-35

-Note that it would have been a better idea to compute all the user means in the ``train`` method, thus avoiding the same computations multiple times.
+Note that it would have been a better idea to compute all the user means in the ``fit`` method, thus avoiding the same computations multiple times.

 When the prediction is impossible